 An in-depth report on the causes, diagnosis, treatment, and prevention of erectile dysfunction.

 Erectile dysfunction (ED), formerly called impotence, can affect men of all ages, although it is much more common among older men.
-It is normal for men to occasionally experience erectile dysfunction.
+It is normal for men to occasionally experience ED.
 However, if the problem becomes chronic, it can have adverse effects on relationships, emotional health, and self-esteem.

-Other treatments for erectile dysfunction include:
+Other treatments for ED include:

-Erectile dysfunction is not new in either medicine or human experience, but it is often not easily or openly discussed.
+Erectile dysfunction (ED) is not new in either medicine or human experience, but it is often not easily or openly discussed.
 Cultural expectations of male sexuality inhibit many men from seeking help for a disorder that can usually benefit from medical treatment.

-The Structure of the Penis.
 The penis is composed of the following structures: